-An acceptable proposal will be sent by the State Director to the National Office for concurrence by the Rural Development Administrator before the State Director may approve it.
+The State Director will send an acceptable proposal to the National Office for concurrence by the RHS Administrator before the State Director may approve it.
 If the proposal is not selected, the State Director will so notify the applicant in writing, giving specific reasons why the proposal was not selected.
-The funds for the RH Demonstration program are section 502 single family housing funds and are available to housing applicants who wish to purchase an approved demonstration dwelling.
+The funds for the RH Demonstration program are available for section 502 single family housing applicants who wish to purchase an approved demonstration dwelling.
 Funds cannot be reserved or guaranteed under the demonstration housing concept.
 There is no guarantee that a market exists for demonstration dwellings, and this does not ensure that an eligible loan applicant will be available for such a section 502 RH dwelling.
-If there is no available Rural Development eligible loan applicant, the RH demonstration program applicant will have to advance funds to complete the construction of the demonstration housing, with the risk that there may be no Rural Development applicant or other purchaser from which the builder will recover his or her development and construction costs.
+If there is no available RHS eligible loan applicant, the RH demonstration program applicant will have to advance funds to complete the construction of the demonstration housing, with the risk that there may be no RHS applicant or other purchaser from which the builder will recover his or her development and construction costs.

-The reporting requirements contained in this notice have been approved by the Office of Management and Budget (OMB) under Control Number 0575-0172.Start Signature
+The reporting requirements contained in this notice have been approved by the Office of Management and Budget (OMB) under Control Number 0575-0114.Start Signature

 The following is an address list of Rural Development State Offices across the nation: